 Your Local Pharmacist

 Your local pharmacist will be able to give you free health advice at any time – you don't need an appointment.

 Many pharmacies operate extended hours on a rota basis.
 Download our guide to local Pharmacy Opening Hours [PDF]

 Our dedicated team are here to treat those minor ailments that occur as well as providing specialist management of long-term conditions and clinics covering a wide range of healthcare issues.
 The technology also means you can now do a lot of things from the comfort of your home such as order a repeat prescription or cancel an appointment.

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
 This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice offering are always heading in the same direction.

 Our surgery has suitable access to the ground floor for patients using a wheelchair.
 A stair lift is available to the first floor which staff will be happy to operate for you.
 We also have a parking space which is reserved for patients displaying a disabled sticker.

-For patients with hearing problems, we can accept calls made using Typetalk.
 We can arrange interpretation and translation services for patients who do not speak English.
 Please let us know if you need this service when booking an appointment - it may require additional time for us to be able to arrange interpreting services and we will also need to book a longer appointment.